paul-ollis/vim-vpe/docs/api/api.vpe.core.rst

 .. py:module:: core

-Enhanced module for using Python3 in Vim.
+Enhanced module for using Python 3 in Vim.

 This provides the Vim class, which is a wrapper around Vim's built-in *vim* module.
 It is intended that a Vim instance can be uses as a replacement for the